MyCryptoCheckout/wordpress/readme.txt

 = 2.72 20191209 =

-* Fix: New URL for Waves checkout.
+* Fix: New URL for Waves checkout, pointing to the waves.exchange.

 = 2.71 20191203 =